 So it was that the B&LH came into the orbit of the other major competitor in southwestern Ontario, the Grand Trunk Railway.
-The Grand Trunk also had a plan to capture this transit traffic more effectively by laying an inside rail to its Provincial Gauge track between Stratford and Sarnia, with the strategically-placed B&LH with the already-existing line between Fort Erie and Stratford to provide the corresponding third rail between Fort Erie and Stratford.
+To offer competition to the Great Western, the GTR developed a plan to cut into the profits to be made from that traffic with an inside Standard Gauge rail to its Provincial Gauge track.
+This would expedite this traffic with the through movement of US railroad Standard Gauge cars rather than by means of the expensive unloading and reloading at each end.
+The GTR's contribution was to be between Stratford and Sarnia.
+In alliance with the B&LH, the route would become complete with the corresponding third rail between Fort Erie and Stratford.

 Unfortunately, although this plan was also very much to the benefit of the B&LH, it could not come up with the capital, and thus in 1864 entered into a joint management agreement with the Grand Trunk to bring the plan about.
 Even then, the B&LH could not pull its financial weight, and after some infighting, bickering and acrimony, in accordance with an agreement ratified in 1870, the Grand Trunk acquired the B&LH under a perpetual lease [i.e., outright] effective July 1, 1869.
 The issue of the laying of a third Standard Gauge rail (which never came about for the B&LH and the GTR) contributed to the early demise (1864) of the Buffalo & Lake Huron as an independent road because of its need to ally itself with a senior partner on account of its chronic financial distress.

 Thus the Grand Trunk, which was also in continual financial turmoil, settled for a less-than-successful solution with movable (telescopic) axles, and then with interchangeable bogie trucks (two-axle wheel assemblies).
-Those substitute solutions lasted until the sections between Fort Erie and Stratford, and between Stratford and Sarnia, were converted to the Standard Gauge in 1872* ; as part of the GTR’s general conversion of its entire system from the Provincial to the Standard Gauge in those years**.
-The enormous cost of all this reverberated as a contributing factor to the eventual failure of the GTR in the early 20th century.
+Those substitute solutions lasted until the sections between Fort Erie and Stratford (former B&LH), and between Stratford and Sarnia (section of GTR's main or “Trunk” line), were converted to the Standard Gauge in 1872* ; as part of the GTR’s general conversion of its entire system from the Provincial to the Standard Gauge in 1872 through to 1874.** (The enormous cost of all this reverberated as a contributing factor to the eventual failure of the GTR in the early 20th century.)

 **The section of the Buffalo & Lake Huron Railway between Stratford and Goderich was converted to the Standard Gauge in 1873)